Checkpoint Inhibitor + Chemotherapy for Treatment of Small Cell Lung Cancer

 IMpower133 directly compared Tecentriq in combination with chemotherapy (carboplatin and etoposide) to chemotherapy alone in 403 patients with newly diagnosed ED-SCLC.
 Tecentriq in combination with chemotherapy helped people live longer compared to chemotherapy alone (12.3 vs 10.3 months)

 Imfinzi (durvalamab) is another checkpoint inhibitor designed to bind with PD-L1.
-Similar results for Imfinizi were presented at the 2019 Lung Cancer meetings showing an approximate 3 month improvement.
-(5,6)
+Similar results for Imfinizi were presented at the 2019 Lung Cancer meetings showing an approximate 3 month improvement, ultimately leading to FDA approval in March of 2020.
+(5,6,7)

 The Tecentriq and chemotherapy combination appeared to be well tolerated.
 The most common side effects were feeling tired or weak nausea, hair loss, decreased appetite, and constipation.